New! Incognito Mode. Now you can hand-select who sees you on OkCupid. That means total control of your visibility.

 Stuff you might want to know about talking to me:

 I appreciate humor.
 I like many different styles of it, and anything from sophisticated literary humor to juvenile fart-pee humor will probably get me laughing.
-Curse words--even very disgusting ones--are okay with me, so don't censor yourself in private messages to me if you don't want to--the exception being don't use slurs AT ME or to make remarks about others.
+Curse words--even very disgusting ones--are okay with me, so don't censor yourself in private messages to me if you don't want to--the exception being don't use slurs AT ME or to make bigoted remarks about others.
 That said, I think it's disrespectful to assume everyone's okay with it, so I keep my language irreverent but relatively clean until or unless I know I don't have to, especially in public and/or around children.

 I am likely to be able to see layers of motivation in your actions.
-I don't make assumptions or voice my observations or view everyone pessimistically, but for better or for worse you can expect me to understand you better than you're used to being understood because I really will hear you.
+I don't make assumptions or voice my observations or view everyone pessimistically, but for better or for worse you can expect me to understand you better than you're used to being understood because I really will hear you and believe you.
 In general I still want you to give me the words when we talk--I want to know that you have expressed your feelings and it is now okay for me to react to them outwardly--but it is probably only fair to let you know that lying to me will immediately diminish my respect for you (and I WILL notice).

 That said, I still manage to see the best in people, and I react partly to who they want to be as well as who they are.
 I'm idealistic, optimistic, and "too" forgiving when it comes to other people, and sometimes this leads me to put up with more b.s. than I should.
 Truthfully, though, I don't think I'd have it any other way.

 I've said I'm a creative person, but that becomes REALLY obvious when you talk to me or meet me.
-I am easily excited by silly things, enjoy doing kid stuff like jumping on the bed or eating the cookie dough, and I sing all the time.
+I am easily excited by silly things, enjoy doing goofy stuff like jumping on the bed or eating the cookie dough, and I sing all the time.
 I'm a fan of pigtails, and will probably be disproportionately excited over something silly like a sparkly sticker.
 I'm not the kind of person who thinks drinking is required before the "fun" actually counts as worthwhile, but I find a lot of people think that means I'm avoiding it for purity reasons or some such nonsense.
 Nope.
 I don't personally like being drunk and don't believe you if you say I can't possibly have fun or "be myself" without alcohol.
 And even though I might want to talk about complex topics on here, I promise you that I will probably laugh just as hard at an absurd movie or a joke about poop.

 I am a producer much more than I am a consumer.
 Writing is very, very important to me, and if given the chance I will create rather than browse someone else's creation.
 Though of course being a creator requires that one consumes as well.